warrengalyen/trash-rs/README.md

 Trash is a Rust library that provides functionality to move files to the operating system's Recycle Bin.

-The library currently supports Windows and Linux.
-Contribution to MacOS support would be very much apprectiated.
+The library supports Windows, Mac and Linux.

 ## Usage